Black, Indigenous, and People of Color (BIPOC) Developer Initiative

 • Managing litigation risk in contract drafting and during the course of work

-If you have any questions or would like more information about our BIPOC Program, please contact Brian Hsu
+If you have any questions or would like more information about our BIPOC Developer Initiative, please contact Brian Hsu

 Join our newsletter and get 20% discount